pureflo/happy-scribe-quick-action/README.md

 - macOS (tested on macOS Monterey and later)
 - A Happy Scribe account with API access
-- Your Happy Scribe API key and organisation ID
+- Your Happy Scribe API key and organization ID

 ## Installation